-Zaynab (2012), in her book "Sayyid al-Baydawi's Tafsir: Cultural and Religious Influences," conducts a comparative study of al-Baydawi's Tafsir with narratives from the Testaments, indicating how al-Baydawi responds to these doubts and reflects the cultural and religious manifestations of his time in his interpretation.

-The present research is the first to systematically analyze the Orientalists' citations of al-Baydāwī's exegesis in relation to the borrowing hypothesis concerning the Quran's relationship with biblical texts, whereas previous studies have primarily focused on al-Tabari's interpretation or on textual comparisons between the Quran and the biblical texts.
-Adopting a critical and analytical approach, this article demonstrates how al-Baydāwī's exegesis, whether intentionally or inadvertently, has served as the basis for some of the Orientalists' inferences.
-Through this pathway, it marks a novel step in elucidating the interaction between the Islamic exegetical tradition and Orientalist interpretations.
+Zaynab (2012), in her book "Sayyid al-Baydawi's Tafsir: Cultural and Religious Influences," conducts a comparative study of al-Baydawi's Tafsir with narratives from the Testaments, showing how al-Baydawi responds to these doubts and reflects the cultural and religious manifestations of his time in his interpretation.
+The present research is the first to systematically analyze the Orientalists' citations of al-Baydāwī's exegesis in relation to the borrowing hypothesis concerning the Quran from the Biblical texts, whereas previous studies have primarily focused on al-Tabari's interpretation or on textual comparisons between the Quran and the Biblical texts.
+Adopting a critical and analytical approach, this article demonstrates how al-Baydāwī's exegesis, whether intentionally or inadvertently, has served as the basis for some of the Orientalists' inferences, and through this pathway, has marked a novel step in elucidating the interaction between the Islamic exegetical tradition and Orientalist interpretations.

-3. Orientalist References to Baydawi's Tafsir
+7. Orientalist References to Baydawi's Tafsir

 Baydawi's Tafsir (exegesis) has been cited in various Orientalist works regarding the Quran's indebtedness to the scriptures of Judaism and Christianity.
-We will examine some Orientalist references to Baydawi's Tafsir in the following:
+We will examine some Orientalist references to Baydawi's Tafsir:

-3-1.
-The Word Furgan
+7-1 The Word Furgan

-According to Jeffery (2004), the word Furqan in most Quranic verses refers to the revealed book.
+According to Arthur Jeffery, the word Furqan in most Quranic verses refers to the revealed book.
 However, in Surah Al-Anfal, this word is used in connection with the Battle of Badr.
 Raghb al-Isfahani, in Mufarradāt, defines it as the separation of the army of good from the army of evil.
-Jeffery (2004) suggests that this specific meaning of Furqan in the Quran may have been influenced by Jewish sources.
+Jeffery suggests that this specific meaning of Furqan in the Quran may have been influenced by Jewish sources.
 He adds that in the story of Saul's victory over the Ammonites (1 Samuel 11:13) and in the Targum, the phrase in the Jewish text appears exactly as "Yawm al-Furqan" (the day of Furqan).
 Some Orientalists consider this to be influenced by the Book of Isaiah (49:8), interpreting Furqan as "salvation."
-However, Jeffery (2004) finds a closer correspondence between Furqan and the Aramaic equivalent of the word for deliverance or salvation.
-According to Geiger (1898), the origin of Furqan is this same word, understood in verse 29 of Surah Al-Anfal as God's salvation.
-Jeffery (2004) argues that this meaning of Furqan also corresponds to the Hebrew word found in the Targums and Psalm (3:9).
+However, Jeffery finds a closer correspondence between Furqan and the Aramaic equivalent of the word for deliverance or salvation.
+According to Geiger, the origin of

-According to Bell (1953), the word Furqan appears seven times in the Quran.
-He argues that this word is derived from the Syriac purkana, which itself has originated from the Aramaic-Jewish purkan.
-However, the Quran only mentions the revelation of Furqan once.
-Bell (1953) links this to the Battle of Badr, asserting that the Prophet's reception of Furqan could not predate this battle.
-He suggests that a covenant was made with the Muslims: If their faith proved steadfast, Furqan would be given to them-a faith demonstrated at Badr.
+Furgan is this same word, understood in verse 29 of Surah Al-Anfal as God's salvation.
+According to Jeffery, this meaning of Furgan also corresponds to the Hebrew word found in the Targums and Psalm 3:9.
+(Jeffery, 2004, pp. 319-320) According to Richard Bell, the word Furqan appears seven times in the Quran.
+He argues that this word is derived from the Syriac purkana, itself originating from the Aramaic-Jewish purkan.
+However, the Quran only mentions the revelation of Furgan once.
+Bell links this to the Battle of Badr, asserting that the Prophet's reception of Furgan could not predate this battle.
+He suggests a covenant was made with the Muslims: if their faith proved steadfast, Furgan would be given to them-a faith demonstrated at Badr.
 Furthermore, verse 50 of Surah Baqarah mentions Furqan being given to Moses.
-Another verse speaks of Moses receiving the tablets, where Furqan doesn't signify separation.
-However, even in this narrative, a separation exists between those who accepted God and others.
+Another verse speaks of Moses receiving the tablets, where Furgan doesn't signify separation.
+Yet, even in this narrative, a separation exists between those who accepted God and others.
 Before Badr, Muhammad separated his path from Jews and Christians, forming a distinct religious community.
-Bell (1953) believes that the meaning of Furqan in verse 29 of Surah Anfal, signifying the separation of truth from falsehood, is derived from Christian sources.
+Bell believes the meaning of Furgan in verse 29 of Surah Anfal, signifying the separation of truth from falsehood, is derived from Christian sources.
 He argues that Jews had the Torah as a means of separating believers from non-believers, Christians had the Gospel, and now Muslims have the Quran.
-Therefore, the concept of Furqan in the Quran is influenced by both Judaism and Christianity.
+Therefore, the concept of Furgan in the Quran is influenced by Judaism and Christianity (Bell, 1953, p136-137).